riptidewave93/rk3588-debian/README.md

 ## Usage

+### Full Debian 12 Image

-- Just run `make`.
+  - Run `make`.
   - Completed builds output to `./output`
   - To cleanup and clear all builds, run `make clean`

+  Default login is username and password of `debian`.

+### EFI Bootloader Image

+  If you only want a U-Boot image and kernel debs that pair with it, this is for you.
+Note that if you "repartition" the disk you flash this to, u-boot will be erased unless you manually re-flash it, so this is for advanced users only!

+  - Run `make bootloader`.
+  - Completed builds output to `./output`
+  - To cleanup and clear all builds, run `make clean`

-Other helpful commands:
+### Other helpful commands

   - Have a build fail and have stale mounts? `make mountclean`
   - Want to delete the download cache and do a 100% fresh build? `make distclean`

-Default login is username and password of debian.

 ## Flashing